LAST UPDATED ON April 12, 2023 ‐ 1 Comment

-8 Types of Collaboration Tools (w/ Top Tools To Use in 2021)
+8 Types of Collaboration Tools [Updated for 2023]

-This guide will cover the main categories of collaboration software and some examples in each category.
+We updated this guide for 2023 to cover the main categories and types of collaboration software and some examples in each category.
 We’ll also get into how to choose the right tools and the criteria of a successful collaboration.

 What are Online Collaboration Tools?